milan-sony/Django-CRUD/README.md

 (Dont Forget to Tick Add to Path while installing Python)

-Once you have downloaded Python on your system, run the following command inside your git enabled terminal
+Once you have downloaded Python on your system, run the following command inside your terminal

 ```bash
   git clone https://github.com/milan-sony/Django-CRUD.git